andersevenrud/dotfiles/.config/nvim/README.md

 * Convert to Lua configs for everything
 * Typing multiline comments will misalign (commenting blocks work)

-* Signature autocompletion is not available in some language servers at this moment
-* LSP Server status in status line (if it's initing, indexing, etc.)
+## Notes

+Some language servers implementations does not provide the following natively:

+* progress status updates
+* signature autocompletion via snippets

 ## Troubleshooting